Queries

 Short Bio

-Tolu’ A. Akinyemi (also known as Tolutoludo & the Lion of Newcastle) is a multiple award-winning author in the genres of poetry, short stories, children’s literature, and essays.
+Tolu' A. Akinyemi (also known as Tolutoludo) is a multiple award-winning Nigerian British writer of twenty-three books in the genres of poetry, short stories, children's literature, and essays.

-He is a co-founder of Lion and Lilac, a UK-based arts organisation, and sits on the board of many organisations.
+He is the founder of The Roaring Lion Newcastle, a UK-based book publisher, and sits on the board of many organisations.

 Long Bio

-Tolu’ A. Akinyemi (also known as Tolutoludo & the Lion of Newcastle) is a multiple award-winning author in the genres of poetry, short stories, children’s literature, and essays.
+Tolu' A. Akinyemi (also known as Tolutoludo) is a multiple award-winning Nigerian British writer of twenty-three books in the genres of poetry, short stories, children's literature, and essays.

-His poems have appeared (or are forthcoming) in the 57th issue (Volume 15, No. 1) of the Wilderness House Literary Review; The Writers Cafe Magazine Issue 18; GN Books; Lion and Lilac; Agape Review; Continue the Voice; My Woven Poetry; Black Moon Magazine; Calla Press; African Writer Magazine; Football in Poetry 2 Anthology; and elsewhere.
+Tolu’s works and poems have been featured on BBC Sounds, Spark Sunderland, 57th issue (Volume 15, No. 1) of the Wilderness House Literary Review; The Writers Cafe Magazine Issue 18; Lion and Lilac; Agape Review; Black Moon Magazine; Calla Press; African Writer Magazine; Football in Poetry 2 Anthology; and elsewhere.

 His poems have been translated into Greek.

-He is a co-founder of Lion and Lilac, a UK-based arts organisation, and sits on the board of many organisations.
+He is the founder of The Roaring Lion Newcastle, a UK-based book publisher, and sits on the board of many organisations.